Q&A for payments to HSC Staff and Students

 What is this payment for?

-This is a special recognition to healthcare students on specified pre-registration health and social care programmes commissioned by the Department of Health who have contributed to the delivery of health and social care during the unique and unprecedented challenges presented by the COVID-19 pandemic.
+This is a special recognition payment to healthcare students on specified pre-registration health and social care programmes commissioned by the Department of Health who have contributed to the delivery of health and social care during the unique and unprecedented challenges presented by the COVID-19 pandemic.

 I am a 1st year student.
 Do I qualify?